 Subsets that support localized variants of the operating system may include locales based on additional ISO codesets.
 For example, the optional language variant subsets included with Tru64 UNIX to support Czech, Hungarian, Polish, Russian, Slovak, and Slovene provide locales based on the ISO 8859-2 (Latin-2) codeset.
-Following is a complete list of ISO codesets with the languages that they support:
+Following is a complete list of ISO codesets with the languages that they support and the reference pages where they are discussed in more detail: